Please Rotate Your Device

 The following interview was conducted with Brady Murphy, a Vice President for Alayacare Inc., an award-winning home health software provider.

 We asked Brady about his experiences in leasing office space for this company and at previous positions.

-Alayacare is a leading home care software provider.
+Alayacare is a leading home care software provider, with a specialty in private duty software.
 When a nurse arrives at a patient's home to provide care, they check in with software through an electronic visit verification system.
 We provide that software.
 We also do back end software for home care agencies, so they can provide remote patient monitoring, and all their clinical documentation can live on an electronic device, instead of on a clipboard.
 We also provide a family portal so that entire families can be involved in the whole continuum of care.

 Correct.
 Our place of work is all about attracting and retaining talented people, and we rarely if ever have any customers come to our office space.

 Correct.
 My experience as an in-house real estate director has always been at high-growth software companies.
 Nobody had any experience with real estate and somehow I ended up with those duties.